-A new Eurobarometer on the Attitudes of EU citizens towards Animal Welfare (Eurobarometer 442) has been published by the EU Commission.
-This is the second special EU survey on this matter of particular importance for the European citizens since March 2007.
-The main goal of the Eurobarometer is to assess among European citizens how much Animal Welfare matters in their daily life.
+A new Eurobarometer on the Attitudes of EU Citizens towards Animal Welfare (Eurobarometer 442) has been published by the EU Commission.
+This is the second special EU survey on this matter of particular importance for European citizens since March 2007.
+The main goal of the Eurobarometer is to assess among European citizens how much Animal Welfare matters in their daily lives.

-The last Eurobarometer revealed that the Europeans take care of animal welfare, and for instance – a majority of the respondents was willing to change their shopping habits in order to make more animal welfare-friendly purchases.
-The outcomes of the current Eurobarometer proved that the Europeans are even more eager to buy animal welfare friendly-products.
-According to the Eurobarometer, more 59% of EU citizens mentioned they would be prepared to pay more.
-But the Eurobarometer also reveals that 47% of respondents consider that the choice of animal welfare friendly food products in shops and supermarkets is currently not sufficient.
+The last Eurobarometer revealed that Europeans take care of animal welfare, for instance – a majority of the respondents was willing to change their shopping habits in order to make more animal welfare-friendly purchases.
+The outcomes of the current Eurobarometer proved that Europeans are even more eager to buy animal welfare friendly-products.
+According to the Eurobarometer, more than 59% of EU citizens mentioned they would be prepared to pay more.
+But the Eurobarometer also reveals that 47% of respondents consider that the choice of animal welfare-friendly food products in shops and supermarkets is currently not sufficient.

-Moreover, for the first time, the Eurobarometer also addressed the question of companion animal welfare and more than 74% of respondents believe the welfare of companion animals should be better protected than it is now.
+Moreover, for the first time, the Eurobarometer also addressed the question of companion animal welfare and more than 74 % of respondents believe that the welfare of companion animals should be better protected than it is now.

-“We appreciate that European citizens are showing a great concern for implementing better animal welfare standards and pushing the EU Commission to take the concrete actions so that animals could have a better living standards and better legal protection.
-It is now time for Mr. Juncker and Mr. Timmermans to bring the Commission closer to the citizens, as this was part of their commitments towards the EU.
-This could start as an example with the creation of an EU wide Animal Welfare labelling”, said Pierre Sultana, Director of the European Policy Office of VIER PFOTEN/ FOUR PAWS.
+"We appreciate that European citizens are showing a great concern for implementing better animal welfare standards and pushing the EU Commission to take concrete actions so that animals could have better living standards and better legal protection.
+It is now time for Mr. Juncker and Mr. Timmermans to bring the Commission closer to the citizens, as this was part of their commitment towards the EU.
+This could start, for example, with the creation of EU-wide Animal Welfare labelling."

-In order to help consumers to make an animal welfare choice, VIER PFOTEN/ FOUR PAWS has launched its own voluntary animal welfare label called “Tierschutz-kontrolliert Gütesiegel” delivered to products to which good animal welfare standards have been applied during breeding, transport and slaughter.
+In order to help consumers to make animal welfare choices, VIER PFOTEN/ FOUR PAWS has launched its own voluntary animal welfare label called 'Tierschutz-kontrolliert Gütesiegel’ awarded to products to which good animal welfare standards have been applied during breeding, transport and slaughter.